tanzin8r/maas-site-manager/README.md

 #### Setup using Docker

 Ensure that you have a recent version of [Docker](https://docs.docker.com/get-docker/) installed.
-To start the backend and the database run,
+To build and start the backend and the database run,

 ```bash
 docker compose up --build
 ```

+After the build has succeeded, `--build` can be omitted when bringing up the containers in the future (unless changes to `backend/Dockerfile` were made).

 It is simple to launch a PostgreSQL instance via Docker,